 Track the official hashtag to also do customer service

-It would be an excellent idea to create a hashtag which people could use when talking about your event.
-This way, not only is the online chatter more structured, but it is also easier for your (potential) visitors to see what others are saying about it and tune into the conversation or find relevant information posted under that hashtag.
+It would be an excellent idea to create a hashtag that people could use when talking about your event.
+This way, not only is the online chatter more structured, but it is also easier for your (potential) visitors to see what others are saying about it and tune in to the conversation or find relevant information posted under that hashtag.
 Additionally, you can see all the photos posted by your visitors on Instagram under the official hashtag or the location.

 If people have additional questions about the event, they might address them via social media.
 This is a great way to do Customer service, as your (helpful) answers can be seen by a multitude of other users.